 Want a place to start?

 I LOVE teaching slam poetry.
 If you do too, or have never heard of it but are interested a crazy engaging way to teach poetry, check out this post where I’ve compiled over 25 of my favorite slam poems to use in the classroom.

-Finally, check out this post on why self-care is possibly one of the most important things for both our kids, for ourselves, and for our education system as a whole.
-This forms the core of what inspired Teacher Off Duty.
+Check out this post on why self-care is possibly one of the most important things for both our kids, for ourselves, and for our education system as a whole.
+Or this post with 5 steps to beating Teacher Burnout.
+Self-care and preserving the teacher workforce forms the core of what inspired Teacher Off Duty.